Skip to main content

 RECONFIGURE;

-Step 3: Import the Assembly#
+Step 3: import the assembly

-We need to convert the DLL to a hex string and import it.
+Convert the DLL to a hex string and import it.

 CREATE ASSEMBLY [Shell]